 You, dear Product Manager, have a release planned in five months.
 How often have you been in this situation, and how often have you felt really confident about meeting user needs before shipping a product?
 Why, or why not?

-At UXReactor, as we’ve worked with several Product Managers over the years, we’ve seen that while companies can ship on time, they don’t necessarily do so well —the product often misses the mark with users, and internally, design goals are haphazard, few understand how pieces fit together, and there’s a lack of common language to get centered around.
+At UXReactor, as we’ve worked with several Product Managers over the years, we’ve seen while companies can ship on time, they don’t necessarily do so well —the product often misses the mark with users, and internally, design goals are haphazard, few understand how pieces fit together, and there’s a lack of common language to get centered around.
 What this often leads to is friction between Product Management and Design.

 And good product development needs the two to be in sync.
 Otherwise, in the words of one Chief Product Officer, “your product will end up like crap.”